-Workers’ Compensation Lawyers in Florham Park, NJ
+Workers’ Compensation Lawyers In Florham Park

 Another thing you may not know is that your employer cannot fire you for filing a workers’ comp claim, even if you disagree with the amount of benefits offered and take action to obtain the benefits you deserve.
-If your employer terminates you for any reason, you should consult with a knowledgeable NJ workers’ compensation attorney to learn about your options.
+If your employer terminates you for any reason, you should consult with a knowledgeable New Jersey workers’ compensation attorney to learn about your options.

-Workers Compensation Basics in New Jersey
+Workers’ Compensation Basics In New Jersey

-Some other must-know aspects of workers comp in NJ include:
+Other must-know aspects of workers comp in NJ include:

 - Workers’ compensation covers your medical treatment and lost income.
 For a temporary disability, the amount is usually 70 percent of your wage or salary.
 Permanent disability amounts will probably be different.

-- To get wages paid at the 70-percent level, you must be unable to work for seven days following an injury.
+- To get wages paid at the 70 percent level, you must be unable to work for seven days following an injury.
 The benefits for those seven days are awarded retroactively.
 There is no waiting period for obtaining medical treatment; if you are injured, workers’ compensation will pay for your treatment immediately.

 - In general, you must use the doctor provided by the employer.
-However, if you find that doctor unsatisfactory, you can request a hearing to have the provider changed.
+If you find that doctor unsatisfactory, however, you can request a hearing to have the provider changed.

 - Workers’ compensation benefits are usually not taxable.

-- If your doctor says that you can return to work for light duty but no such job is available, you can continue to receive temporary disability until the doctor says you have achieved maximum medical improvement.
+- If your doctor says that you can return to work for light duty, but no such job is available, you can continue to receive temporary disability until the doctor says you have achieved maximum medical improvement.

 If you were injured on the job in New Jersey, talk to a workers’ compensation attorney who knows how to help you obtain the full benefits to which you are entitled under the law.
-Call McHugh & Imbornone, P.A. now to find out about your legal rights and to learn how we can help you during the workers’ compensation process.
+Call McHugh & Imbornone, P.A.
+Law Office, now to find out about your legal rights and to learn how we can help you during the workers’ compensation process.
 Call 973-966-1520 or fill out our online contact form.